-Climate change is an issue affecting the sustainability and the human’s well- beings.
-Hence, it has become the global concern pulling collaborations across the world to reduce the GHG emissions and alleviate its impacts.
-In order to control an increase of the average temperature of the earth to well below two degrees Celsius, the international countries have set up the common goals to reduce GHG emissions.
-Policies and laws have been put in place to promote the GHG emission reductions in many countries, such as the Emission Trading Scheme (ETS), limiting fuel consumptions in energy productions, and promoting more investments in the renewable energy, etc.
+Climate change is an issue having an effect on sustainable development and human well-being.
+Therefore, it has become the global issue pulling collaborations across the world to reduce the GHG emissions and alleviate its impacts.
+Many countries have jointly set the common goals to reduce GHG emissions in order to control an increase of the earth’s average temperature to well below two degrees Celsius.
+Consequently, policies and laws have been put in place to promote the GHG emission reductions in many countries, including the People’s Republic of China, such as the Emission Trading Scheme (ETS), and the fuel consumption restrictions for energy production.

 |Direct GHG Emissions (Scope 1)||Indirect GHG Emissions (Scope 2)|

 Due to its power and energy generation business, BPP has directly consumed fuels for energy productions.
 As a result, the company has mainly focused on operations to reduce the direct GHG emissions (Scope 1) resulted from various fuel consumptions.
 BPP’s direct GHG emissions released from using various fuels, are accountable for 99% of its total GHG emissions since the company’s business operations are the upstream business on generating power and other energy supplied for industrial and residential consumptions.

 BPP sees the opportunities and capabilities to reduce the GHG by improving the energy utilization efficiency, reducing losses in the production process, conducting a study on alternative fuels in order to achieve its GHG reduction target.
 It is also seeking chances to invest in the renewable energy, energy technology and smart energy solutions in accordance with the Greener & Smarter strategy.